dag10/DJ-Listener/README.md

   --verbose             If set, debug messages will be printed to stdout.
   -d [DEVICE], --alsa-device [DEVICE]
-                        ALSA device string. (example: "hw=1.0")
+                        ALSA device string. (example: "hw=1.0") --no-verify           If set, SSL cert verification will be disabled.
 ```

 Example Output